The clot can damage the kidney.

 In nephrotic syndrome, large amounts of protein are lost in the urine and the blood has an increased tendency to form clots.

 Renal vein thrombosis may also be caused by kidney cancer Kidney Cancer Most solid kidney tumors are cancerous, but purely fluid-filled tumors (cysts) generally are not.
 Almost all kidney cancer is renal cell carcinoma.
 Another kind of kidney cancer, Wilms tumor... read more or conditions that put pressure on the renal vein (for example, a tumor) or on the inferior vena cava, into which the renal vein drains.
 Other possible causes are blood clotting disorders (hypercoagulability disorders), vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus), sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more that affects the kidneys, oral contraceptive use Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , injury, cocaine use disorder Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
+Symptoms of diabetes may... read more that affects the kidneys, oral contraceptive use Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , injury, cocaine use disorder Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
 High doses... read more , or (rarely) thrombophlebitis migrans—a condition in which clotting occurs sequentially in different veins all over the body.

 Symptoms of Renal Vein Thrombosis